 |Hispanic or Latino||15|

-Data Processing appeals to people across the globe.
+Students from other countries are interested in Data Processing, too.
 About 10.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia